autosoham/CBT-CIP/README.md

 # Introduction
 I have created these two projects in Java Language as assigned to me by CipherByte Technologies to address practical needs in Library and finance management.
+# Disclaimer
+This project was created while i was beginning to explore java and AI tools.
+I plan to revisit and improve it as i learn the concepts.
 # Project: Lib catalogue management system
 The Library Catalog System is a console-based Java application that allows users to manage a collection of books.
 Users can add books by entering their title and author, search for books by title or author, and list all books in the catalog.
 It provides a simple interface to efficiently organize and retrieve book information, demonstrating core Java concepts like object-oriented programming, encapsulation, and user interaction through the console.